CigarsSmoker/Clone/Ruleset-recipes.md

 Note the use of the word _globally_ in the recipe name, and also note that global scope `*` was used as the scope in the rules rather than the placeholder `_` typically found in non-global recipes.

-The only types supported in recipe ruleset are the following: `*`, `script`, `frame` -- these are the only types needed to accommodate the strictest supported ruleset.
+The only types which should be used explicitly in a recipe ruleset are the following: `*`, `script`, `frame` -- these are the only types needed to accommodate the strictest supported ruleset.
 There is an exception however: you **may** declare a rule for any other types **if and only if** this the only type necessary to unbreak the site.
 An example of this:

     Google Translate API: globally allow
         * translate.googleapis.com